 - Using gurdies, winches or reels affixed to a boat to land fish (rod or line must be held in hand) except when used to retrieve crab rings or pots.

-- Using drones/unmanned vehicles when angling or to aid in angling.
+- Using drones/ radio controlled boats/ or other unmanned vehicles when angling or to aid in angling.

 - Snagging or attempting to snag gamefish.